davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

 <a href="/media/2015/02/1424380983_full.png" onclick="_gaq.push(['_trackEvent', 'outbound-article', '/media/2015/02/1424380983_full.png', '']);" target="_blank"><img class="img-responsive full aligncenter" src="/media/2015/02/1424380983_thumb.png" alt="Windows PowerShell DSC resource class" width="246" height="368" align="middle" /></a>

-We can see that now, instead of defining all the variables inside of each function&#8217;s scope, we define the variables in the class&#8217; scope.
+We can see that now, instead of defining all the variables inside of each function's scope, we define the variables in the class' scope.
 This looks a lot tidier and, at least to me, makes much more sense.

-You&#8217;ll see that I used a couple of properties in this param block that might be unfamiliar at first.
+You'll see that I used a couple of properties in this param block that might be unfamiliar at first.

   * <!-- [if gte mso 9]><xml>
 <o:OfficeDocumentSettings>